yfndev/ybudget/README.md

 ## Self-Hosting

 YBudget is fully self-hostable.
-Connect it to your own Convex backend and deploy it on your favorite platform (I used Vercel).
+Connect it to your own Convex backend and deploy it on your favorite platform (We use Vercel).

 **Prerequisites:** Node.js 20+, pnpm, [Convex account](https://www.convex.dev/) (free tier available)